nicholaswilde/recipes/docs/mexican/mexican-lentil-soup.md

 ### Step 3

-Stir, then add chipotle chilis in adobo and saute for 2 minutes.
+Stir, then add chipotle chilis in adobo and sauté for 2 minutes.

 ### Step 4